rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/dynamicCalls.md

 #### Purpose: Sending a message to platform to set a value.
 Optional parameter: `invalid` can be used to specify whether to expect an error or a result.

 ### Examples:
-- `Given 1st party app invokes the 'Firebolt' API to set value`
-- `Given 1st party app to set value`
 - `Given 1st party app invokes the 'Firebolt' API to set invalid value`
 - `Given 1st party app invokes the 'Firebolt' API to set 'enabled' to 'true'`
 - `Given 1st party app to set 'enabled' to 'true'`

+*Note: The below formats will be deprecated in the future:*
+- `Given 1st party app invokes the 'Firebolt' API to set value`
+- `Given 1st party app to set value`

 ### Params: